 - 4.1 Clause 8.2 of the DCP provides an outline of the planning intent for Community Facilities.
 The designated areas on the Structure Plan for Local Community Facilities are primarily intended to provide a wide range of community services to meet the daily needs of residents contained in one or several villages.
-The range of community services envisaged for the sector include: - (a) Community health and welfare services; and - (b) Child care services.
+The community services envisaged for the sector include:

+- (a) Community premises;

+- (b) Educational establishment;

+- (c) Office;

+- (d) Place of Worship; and

+- (e) Special Use